streetwriters/notesnook/docs/help/contents/lock-notes-with-private-vault.md

 # [Desktop/Web](#/tab/web)

-1. Go to Settings from Sidebar.
+1. Go to Settings
-2. Go to `Privacy and Security` section and Click on `Clear vault`.
+2. Go to `Vault` in `Security & privacy` section
+3. Click on `Clear` button next to `Clear vault` heading
-3. Enter your vault password and click on clear vault.
+4. Enter your vault password and click on clear vault.
 All notes in the vault will be deleted.

 # [Mobile](#/tab/mobile)

 1. Go to Settings from Sidebar.
-2. Scroll down to `Privacy and Security` and go to `Vault`
+2. Scroll down to `Privacy and Security` section
+3. Tap on `Vault`
-3. Tap on `Clear vault`
+4. Tap on `Clear vault`
-4. Enter your vault password and tap on `Clear`.
+5. Enter your vault password and tap on `Clear`.
 All notes in the vault will be deleted.

 ---

 ## Delete vault

-In the event that you have forgotten your vault password, you can delete the vault and optionally delete all the notes in it.
+In the event that you have forgotten your vault password, you can delete the vault and (optionally) delete all the notes in it.

 # [Desktop/Web](#/tab/web)

-1. Go to Settings from Sidebar.
+1. Go to Settings
-2. Go to `Privacy and Security` section and Click on `Delete vault`.
+2. Go to `Vault` in `Security & privacy` section
+3. Click on `Delete` button next to `Delete vault` heading
-3. Enter your account password and click on clear vault.
-All notes in the vault will be deleted.
+4. Enter your account password and click on `Delete vault` to delete the vault

 # [Mobile](#/tab/mobile)

 1. Go to Settings from Sidebar.
-2. Scroll down to `Privacy and Security` and go to `Vault`
+2. Scroll down to `Privacy and Security` section
+3. Tap on `Vault`
-3. Tap on `Clear vault`
+4. Tap on `Delete vault`
-4. Enter your account password and tap on `Delete`.
-The vault will be deleted.
+5. Enter your account password and tap on `Delete` to delete the vault

 ---